amadejsky/DataStructuresJava/README.md

-☕ Java own implementations of data structures such as:
+☕ Java own implementations of data structures such as:<br>
       -Trees🌳
       -Stack
       -Queues